 Tonia McGill, OTR/L

 Tonia graduated from College of Saint Mary’s in 2003, where she received her Bachelor’s degree in Occupational Therapy.
 Tonia worked for the Columbus Community Hospital for 3 years before she joined the Boone County Health Center in 2006.
-Tonia specializes in hand injury and is certified in dementia care.
-She also provides occupational services at outreach sites.
+Tonia specializes in hand injury and is certified in dementia care, LSVT Big and Delay the Disease.
 Tonia is the director of Occupational Therapy at the BCHC.

 Connie Stowell, OTR/L, CLT

 Connie graduated from the College of Saint Mary’s with a Master’s in Occupational Therapy.
 She joined the BCHC OT staff in 2012.
 Connie has completed 135 hours of specialized training in the treatment of Lymphedema and is certified by the Academy of Lymphatic Studies.
-She also specializes in exercise program for cancer survivors and is STAR certified.
 In addition to treating patients with lymphedema or swelling issues, Connie also treats patients on an inpatient and outpatient basis with focus on the geriatric population.
+She is LSVT Big certified and a pivotal member of the Cancer Care Program and its exercise regime for cancer patients and survivors.

 Alicia Fritschle, COTA

 Alicia graduated from Central Community College with an Associate’s Degree as a Certified Occupational Therapy Assistant in 2012 and joined the BCHC OT staff that same year.
-She is a certified clinician for LSVT BIG, which is BCHC’s program for Parkinson’s patients.
+She is a certified clinician for LSVT Big and Delay the Disease, which is BCHC’s programs for Parkinson’s patients.
 Alicia works with inpatients and outpatients as well as patients at the Mid Nebraska Lutheran Home in Newman Grove.